SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

 When using Azure Active Directory for a user, the actual authentication process will happen outside of your application via the [OpenID Connect authentication scheme](https://openid.NET/connect/).
 When an unauthenticated user uses a browser to navigate to your application, the middleware code will redirect the user to a Microsoft hosted login page.
 When the user provides the correct credentials, the login page will redirect the authenticated user back to a specified redirect URL in your application.

-There are already great guides and sample application from Microsoft on how to get started with Azure Active Directory in your web applications.
+There are already great guides and sample applications from Microsoft on how to get started with Azure Active Directory in your web applications.

 For a guide on setting up OpenID Connect authentication for a .NET Framework application see the  ["Add sign-in with Microsoft to an ASP.NET web app" guide on the Microsoft Docs pages.](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-asp-webapp ) or the ["Integrate Azure AD into a web application using OpenID Connect" Azure examples article.](https://azure.microsoft.com/en-us/resources/samples/active-directory-dotnet-webapp-openidconnect/)